BLuBin7/MiniProjectOOP/ManagerStudent/README.md

-# ManagerStudent with console app
+# Student Manager with console app